WHO WE ARE

 -

-In 2022, Black Women in Nature became an official 501c3 nonprofit organization.
-Since its inception, BWIN has developed ample community programming including signature monthly meetups, overnight and half-day retreats, corporate/community events, panel discussions and presentations, speaking engagements, and a BWIN Ambassador Leadership Development Program.
+In 2022, Black Women In Nature became an official 501©(3) nonprofit organization.
+Since then, BWIN has grown into a thriving organization offering a wide range of community programming, including monthly signature meetups, overnight and half-day retreats, corporate and community events, panel discussions, speaking engagements, and our Ambassador Leadership Development Program.

 PROBLEMS we’re solving